craftcms/docs/docs/4.x/fields.md

 - **Label** – override for the label already given to that field.
 - **Instructions** – override for the instructions already given to that field.
 - **Current User Condition** – optional rules for determining which users should see the field in the editor.
-- **Entry Condition** – optional rules, based on the entry, that determine when the field should be displayed in the editor.
+- **Element Condition** – optional rules (based on the element) that determine when the field should be displayed in the editor.

 A field that’s required will have an asterisk (<icon kind="asterisk" />) beside the field’s name.